 The type of movies can be ignored.
 But the kind of characters you’re drawn to can leave some indications about how you’d like to see yourself.
 Hence, the next time you find yourself admiring a character and their actions, pause to ponder.
 What’s so captivating about them?

-Once figure it out, try to implement the answer in your own life.
+Once figure out, try to implement the answer in your own life.
 Of course, a sense of responsibility and practicality should be present before doing so.

 7. The process of elimination

 The road to understanding ourselves is long and always evolving.
 There is no button to find what we’re passionate about.
 A passion we can immerse ourselves into without feeling like we’re at “work”.
 Some people find their passion at a tender age.
 Others spend decades before discovering something.

 You’ve probably asked yourself “What would I like to be?” hundreds of times already.
 How about flipping the question?
 What would you NEVER like to be?
 A person risking life for a pointless thrill?
 A clerk hunched over a keyboard stuck in a cubicle for decades?
 The irresponsible man-child wasting life consumed by “what ifs” and lamenting the past?

 The fun part?
 You won’t need decades to find answers to this question.
 These answers help narrow down your final vision and find what feels like “YOU”.